 View of West Point from Constitution Island

 Shortly after purchasing the almost 300-acre historic island, Henry lost most of his money and almost had to sell the beloved island.
 With their aunt’s encouragement, the sisters began writing.
-They earned enough money to clean up their family’s debts and remain in their island home.
+They earned enough money to satisfy their family’s debts and remain in their island home.

 To the cadets at West Point, the sisters were best known for the Sunday Bible classes they led at the Cadet Chapel.
 Summers were a special treat for the cadets.
 They would race to pile in the flat-bottom boat before it filled up and row over to the island for class.
 The sisters loved sharing their faith with the cadets.

-Neither sister married, but instead devoted their lives to spreading their love for Jesus with the cadets at West Point and to their writing.
+Neither sister married; instead, both devoted their lives to spreading the love of Jesus with the cadets at West Point and to writing.
 Anna wrote a new song each month to share with the cadets.
-Her song “Jesus Loves Me” was an immediate hit and remains so today.
+“Jesus Loves Me” was an immediate hit and remains so today.

 Anna continued holding classes for another 30 years after her sister died.
 In 1915 Anna died.
 Because of their lifelong dedication to the cadets’ spiritual lives, both sisters were buried with military honors.